RealPurox/DeviBot/README.md

 You should be able to execute the jar file now.
 Below is an example on how to run it.

-##### REMEMBER: If you don't add --devi at the end ofthe command line, the dev bot token will be used.
+##### REMEMBER: If you don't add --devi at the end of the command line, the dev bot token will be used.

 ```
 java -jar -Xmx[MAX AMOUNT OF OF MG TO USE] Devi[PRESS TAB FOR AUTO COMPLETE] --devi